vitalif/vitastor/docs/usage/disk.en.md

 ```
 --osd_per_disk <N>
   Create <N> OSDs on each disk (default 1)
+--meta_format 3
+  Metadata store version.
+3 is the new log-structured store, 2 is the stable store
+  from Vitastor 0.9-2.x, 1 is the legacy store from Vitastor 0.6-0.8.
 --hybrid
   Prepare hybrid (HDD+SSD, NVMe+SATA or etc) OSDs using provided devices.
 By default,
   any passed SSDs will be used for journals and metadata, HDDs will be used for data,